nikkon2304/study/blog/posts/sc-magnets.md

 ## Types of bar magnets?

-There are two types of bar magnets -
+There are two types of bar magnets - natural and artificial.
+Natural bar magnets are weaker than artificial bar magnets.